animatlabs/animatlabs.github.io/_drafts/2027-04-26-erroror-discriminated-unions-csharp.md

 ## Previously on AnimatLabs...

 In [Better Result Handling with Result](/technical/.net/.net-core/better-result-handling-with-result-object/), we explored why exceptions shouldn't control normal program flow and how the Result pattern provides a cleaner alternative.
-Since then, the .NET ecosystem has evolved -- three libraries now compete for the "best way to handle expected failures" crown.
+Since then, the .NET ecosystem has evolved: three libraries now compete for the "best way to handle expected failures" crown.

 Let's compare them honestly.